BrighterCommand/Docs/contents/HowConfiguringTheDispatcherWorks.md

-# How Configuring the Dispatcher works
+# How Configuring a Dispatcher for an External Bus Works

 In order to receive messages from Message Oriented Middleware (MoM) such as RabbitMQ or Kafka you have to configure a *Dispatcher*.
 The *Dispatcher* works with a *Command Processor* to deliver messages read from a queue or stream to your *Request Handler*.
 You write a Request Handler as you would for a request sent over an Internal Bus, and hook it up to Message Oriented Middleware via a *Dispatcher*.